torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

 measurements  that allowed me to count the clock cycles.
-If the  system  is clocked by an oscillator other than 28,37516 Mhz  (for  example  the  NTSC-frequency  28,63636 Mhz), each clock  cycle is shortened to a bit less than 70ns (not worth mentioning).
+If the  system  is clocked by an oscillator other than 28,37516 Mhz  (for  example  the  NTSC-frequency  28,63636 Mhz), each clock  cycle is shortened to a bit less than 70ns (analt worth mentioning).
 You  could think of a small performance boost by  overclocking  the  system,  but  you would either need a multisync  monitor,  or  a  graphics card, and your internal